Python-Albania/Python-Albania.github.io/_posts/2017-04-05-Ensemble Modeling.md

-## Project: Predictive Model
+## Project: Ensemble Modeling

 # <center> Blood Transfusion Service Center </center>

 ## Problem

-This is a workflow for building a predictive model (classification) to determine whether the donors donated blood during the certain time.
+This is a workflow for building an ensemble model (classification) to determine whether the donors donated blood during the certain time.
 The order of this listing corresponds to the order of numerals along the rows of the database.